 - IF WORRYING KEEPS YOU AWAKE, set up a 30 minute "worry" period to occur at the same time and in the same place every day.
 Be certain to confine all worrying to just the one time slot and to think intensively about your concerns.
 As you toss and turn in bed or wake up trying to solve your problems in the middle of the night, remind yourself that you'll have time during the worry period that next day.
 Remember, too, that you're not really alert enough to solve problems when you're half asleep.

-If you still are not sleeping well after trying the above tips, consult your physician again, the nursing staff of the Student Health Center in Room U104, or the counseling psychology staff of the Personal Counseling in Room L108.
+If you still are not sleeping well after trying the above tips, consult your physician, the nursing staff of Student Health Services in Room D105, or the counseling psychology staff of Personal Counseling in Room D203.
 Professional services at PCC are available to currently enrolled students.